Navy10021/KRLawBERT/README.md

 <img src="https://img.shields.io/badge/BERT-f7e600?style=flat-square&logo=Gitee&logoColor=black"/> <img src="https://img.shields.io/badge/Python-f7e600?style=flat-square&logo=Python&logoColor=black"/> <img src="https://img.shields.io/badge/Colab-f7e600?style=flat-square&logo=Google Colab&logoColor=black"/>

-## Bidirectional Encoder Representations from Transformers for using Korean Legal Text
+## KRLawBERT : A Tailored BERT Model for Korean Legal Texts

+## Abstract :
+In this work, we presents the development and utilization of ***KRLawBERT***, a specialized variant of **BERT (Bidirectional Encoder Representations from Transformers)**, designed for the intricate domain of Korean legal texts. ***KRLawBERT*** is pre-trained on a large-scale legal text dataset, employing innovative techniques such as **Masked Language Modeling (MLM)** and **Transformer-based Sequential Denoising Auto-Encoder (TSDAE)** to enhance its performance in legal information retrieval.
+The research provides a comprehensive guide on the pre-training of ***KRLawBERT*** using various masking strategies and its subsequent fine-tuning on datasets tailored to legal semantics.

 ## 1. Model description

- **BERT (Bidirectional Encoder Representations from Transformers)** is a pre-trained large language model based on the Transformers encoder.
-We can use existing various BERT-based large language models.
-However, this way is less competitive in the field of legal information retrieval.
-Therefore, we release a ***KRLawBERT*** pre-trained on large-scale legal text dataset by benchmarking two popular techniques: **Masked Language Modeling (MLM)** and **Transformer-based Sequential Denoising Auto-Encoder (TSDAE)**.
-In particular, to improve performance, KRLawBERT was lexicographically developed by applying **various MLM approaches** as follows.
+### 1.1.
+Introduction to KRLawBERT
+***KRLawBERT*** is introduced as a specialized BERT model tailored for Korean legal texts.
+It is pre-trained on a large-scale legal text dataset, and its development includes the application of advanced techniques such as MLM and TSDAE to improve its competitive edge in the field of legal information retrieval.

+### 1.2.
+Lexicographical Development of KRLawBERT
+ Our research delves into the lexicographical development of ***KRLawBERT***, detailing the application of various MLM approaches to enhance its performance.
+Four masking techniques—Statistical MLM, Dynamic MLM, Frequency MLM, and TSDAE—are employed to adapt the model to the nuances of the Korean legal language.

 ## 2. Model Usage
-### Pre-training
+### Pre-training KRLawBERT on Specific Text Data
-Our model is pre-trained using four masking techniques: **Statistical MLM**, **Dynamic MLM**, **Frequency MLM**, and **TSDAE**.
+The pre-training of ***KRLawBERT*** is explicated through the implementation of four masking strategies: Statistical MLM, Dynamic MLM, Frequency MLM, and TSDAE.
+Each approach exposes the model to different training data patterns, catering to diverse downstream tasks.
+Users are provided with a step-by-step guide for executing these pre-training strategies.

 #### 1. Statistical Masked Language Modeling
 **Statistical Masked Language Modeling** implemented a pretraining script for training a **masked language model (MLM) using the BERT architecture** with PyTorch and Hugging Face's Transformers library.
 This code trains the original MLM on a custom dataset.
 Overall, this script trains a BERT-based MLM on a custom dataset and saves the model with the best loss during training.
 Users can set the masking ratio.
 According to the BERT paper, performance is excellent at a ratio of 15%, and experimental results of our model show good learning ability of the model between **15-20%**.
 You can use this trained MLM model for downstream tasks such as text classification, text search, or any task that benefits from pre-trained language representations.